leowe/flexster/README.md

 | Authentication   | ❌ Not required | ✅ Required (Premium) |
 | Offline          | ❌              | ❌                    |
 | Custom Controls  | ✅ Play/Stop    | ✅ Play/Pause/Stop    |

+### Todo

+-[ ] Add completely virtual way to play without needing cards: Add a game flow: Creating teams, uploading a csv, showing currently played cards, being able to drag and drop new cards into the time line, checking whether it was correct, moving to next player.
+Keeping score and ending the game.